zarf-dev/proposals/0051-v1beta1-schema/README.md

 ### ZarfInitConfig will be Removed

 The `Kind` "ZarfInitConfig" will be removed.
-Every package will be of kind "ZarfPackageConfig". `zarf init` will default to deploying a package called `zarf-package-init-<cli-version>-<arch>.tar.zst`.
+Every package will be of kind "ZarfPackageConfig". `zarf init` will default to deploying a package called `zarf-package-init-<arch>-<cli-version>.tar.zst`.
 A template will be created that exposes the CLI version, so a `zarf.tpl.yaml` file could set the `.metadata.version` field to `[[ .cli.version ]]`.
 If a package called `zarf-package-init-<arch>-<cli-version>.tar.zst` is not found in the cache or current directory, Zarf will prompt the user to pull the default zarf-dev init package. `zarf init` will continue to accept custom packages, for example, `zarf init <zarf-package-my-custom-init>`.
 If no component in the package declares a `.service`, Zarf will error and ask the user to run `zarf package deploy` instead.

 ### ZarfComponentConfig